-Use this procedure to update programs.
+Use this procedure to update programs only.

-- 1. Select Start, and then select Microsoft Store. - Select your account profile picture next to the search box, and then select Downloads and updates. - On the Downloads and updates page, make the selection for updates and follow the on-screen instructions.
+- Select Start, and then select Microsoft Store. - Select the dots next to your profile picture in the top-right corner, and then select Downloads and updates. - 3.
+On the Downloads and updates page, select Get updates, and then follow the on-screen instructions.